balle/balu-wiki/virtualization/docker.rst

 Port forward
 ============

-* Starts in daemon mode and forwards container port 80 to host port 8888
+* Starts in daemon mode and forwards container port 80 to host port 8888 but only on loopback interface

 .. code-block:: bash

-  docker run -d -p 8888:80 <image>
+  docker run -d -p 127.0.0.1:8888:80 <image>

 * Automatically forward all ports